mahjongg2/ZX81plus38/README.md

 The keyboard PCB is single sided with copper and silkscreen on TOP! the PCB manufacturor will see that it is a single sided PCB as gerber files for the bottom side are not included, and there is text on the top side, but if there is an option to write a message it can't harm to mention these facts to the PCB manufacturor.

-If you also want to create my TZXDuino PCB, then note that it is a simple dual sided PCB that is 47.2mm high by 37.1mm wide
+If you also want to create my TZXDuino PCB, (a device that can read files from an SD-card and outputs cassette loading audio) then note that it is a simple dual sided PCB that is 47.2mm high by 37.1mm wide.
+Its in my TZXDuino-Pico repository.
+It is actually meant to be built into a ZX-Spectrum, but can work with ZX-81 .TZX files.
+Note that its a simplified form, original TZXDuino kits are also available from several vendors.